Books about menopause.

-Even in the digital age books stand tall and while some people have turned to eBooks and Kindle’s, for many nothing quite takes the place of the page-turning sound of a ‘real’ book.
+Even in the digital age books stand tall.
+While some people may have turned to eBooks and Kindle, for many nothing takes the place of the page-turning sound of a ‘real’ book.

 Book 1: Menopause For Dummies

 Adapted for Australia & New Zealand by Dr Lily Stojanovska, Associate Professor

-Amazon says: “In plain English, it [the book] explains the role menopause plays in a variety of common health problems, such as osteoporosis, stroke, and heart disease.
+Amazon says: “In plain English, it [the book] explains the role menopause plays in a variety of common health problems.
+These include osteoporosis, stroke, and heart disease.
 It walks you through proven measures for minimising your risk of developing complications including diet and exercise, stress management, and other techniques.

 Menopause For Dummies arms you with authoritative, up-to-the-minute coverage of:

 - Premenopause how to identify it and what it means

 - The stages of menopause

-How menopause can affect your body, emotions, and libido
+- How menopause can affect your body, emotions, and libido

 - The latest facts about hormone replacement therapy

 - The pros and cons of various alternative treatments

 - The best ways of handling hot flashes

 - Easing symptoms with diet and exercise

 - Preventing bone loss

 - Helpful lifestyle changes

 A quote from Menopause For Dummies: